(800) 454-2725 | (951) 296-3480 | email@example.com

 The Manufacturing Market of Food and Beverage includes but is not limited to bottled water, food packaging, crop irrigation, carbonated beverages, product water for concentrates, soft drinks, tea, beer (microbrewers), wine, juice, vegetable wash water, meat, and poultry processing.

-Many bottled water and soft drink producers around the globe rely on UV to provide microbial-free, pure water and ingredients, which help protect the ‘brand’, the flavor, and extend shelf life.
+Many bottled water and soft drink producers around the globe rely on commercial UV sterilizers to provide microbial-free, pure water and ingredients, which help protect the ‘brand’, the flavor, and extend shelf life.

-Aqua Ultraviolet has over four decades of experience in manufacturing UV Systems to provide custom solutions to a wide variety of applications.
+Aqua Ultraviolet has over four decades of experience in manufacturing commercial UV sterilizers to provide custom solutions to a wide variety of applications.

 Ultraviolet (UV) light disinfection systems play an important role in a complete water treatment process in aquaculture facilities.